HERC’s Non-Profit Partners

 WEPAN – Women in Engineering ProActive Network

-WEPAN – Women in Engineering ProActive Network — is the nation’s foremost network dedicated to advancing cultures of inclusion and diversity in engineering higher education and workplaces.
-The network includes leaders from nearly 200 universities, engineering colleges, corporations, and organizations.
-WEPAN connects people, research, and practice; and powers initiatives, projects and professional development that equip advocates with the knowledge and tools to propel sustainable, systems-level culture changes so that ALL can thrive in engineering.
+Women in Engineering ProActive Network (WEPAN) is a network dedicated to advancing cultures of inclusion and diversity in engineering higher education and workplaces.
+The WEPAN network includes leaders from universities, engineering colleges, corporations, and organizations.
+WEPAN connects people, research, and practice; and powers initiatives, projects and professional development that equip advocates with the knowledge and tools to propel sustainable, systems-level culture changes that allow women to thrive in engineering.

 American Council on Education